asaddi/allans-comfy-nodes/README.md

 ### Switches

 * `ImageRouter` Routes an incoming image to one of two outputs based on tags (from the WDv3 Tagger below).
-Can perform argmax (i.e. the tag with the highest probability) or simple threshold testing.
+Can perform argmax (i.e. select the tag with the highest probability) or simple threshold testing.
 Basic RegExp knowledge required.
-* `AnyRelay2` More of an experiement, routes the input to one of 2 outputs based on another input.
-I don't use this style of switch, so it will probably go away.
-Fully lazy-input compatible though.
 * `ModelSwitch` / `VAESwitch` / `ImageMaskSwitch` Switches that simply select the first non-null input. `ImageMaskSwitch`, of course, will select the first non-null image and its associated mask

 ### Debugging